Kitura/Swift-Kuery-ORM/README.md

 extension Grade: Model { }
 ```

-Now that your Grade struct conforms to Model, after you have set up your database connection pool and created a database table, you automatically have access to a slew of convenience functions for your object.
+Now that your `Grade` struct conforms to `Model`, after you have set up your database connection pool and created a database table, you automatically have access to a slew of convenience functions for your object.

 Need to retrieve all instances of `Grade`?
 You can implement: